nazpins/naztech-automated-data-sorting-tools/naz-doc-sorter/README.md

 - requests

 ## Warning
-Please back up your data before running this script as it will reorganize your files and directories.
+Please note that the script modifies the structure of the directory you specify by organizing files into folders.
+It is highly recommended to back up your data before running the script to avoid any unintended loss or modification of files.

+## License
+This project is licensed under the [MIT License](LICENSE).

+## Author
+NAZTECH File Sorter Lite is developed by nazpins (https://github.com/nazpins).

+Feel free to contribute to the project by submitting pull requests or reporting issues on the [GitHub repository](https://github.com/nazpins/naz-doc-sorter).